elastic/apm/specs/agents/metadata.md

    - pod name
    - pod UID

+#### Hostname

+The `system.hostname` field is deprecated in favour of two newer fields:
+- `system.configured_hostname` - the configured name of the host the monitored service is running on.
+It should only be sent when configured by the user through the `ELASTIC_APM_HOSTNAME` config.
+If provided, it is used as the event's hostname.
+- `system.detected_hostname` - the hostname detected by the APM agent.
+Wherever applicable, this field should contains what the `hostname` command returns on the host machine, as it is mapped by the APM Server to the [`host.hostname` ECS field](https://www.elastic.co/guide/en/ecs/current/ecs-host.html#field-host-hostname).
+Failing to conform to that may cause failure in correlation between APM traces and data reported by other clients (e.g. Metricbeat).
+It will be used as the event's hostname if `configured_hostname` is not provided.

 #### Container/Kubernetes metadata

 On Linux, the container ID and some of the Kubernetes metadata can be extracted by parsing `/proc/self/cgroup`.
 For each line in the file, we split the line according to the format "hierarchy-ID:controller-list:cgroup-path", extracting the "cgroup-path" part.
 We then attempt to extract information according to the following algorithm: